8+ years writing about insurance and personal finance

 Aside from keeping a fully stocked winter emergency kit, making sure your car is properly maintained is one of the best things you can do to prepare for winter weather.

-Replace wiper blades.
 You don’t want to head into a winter storm with old, damaged wiper blades that leave your windshield streaky and blurry.
 It’s a fairly simple car maintenance step if you want to tackle it yourself, but you can also ask for a replacement whenever you get your oil changed or tires rotated.

-Check your tires.
-You should also check your tires before hitting the road in the winter.
+You should check your tires before hitting the road in the winter.
 Make sure that your tire pressure is in line with your manufacturer’s specifications.
 You should also check your tire’s tread depth.
 The Colorado Department of Transportation recommends using the “quarter test,” where you insert a quarter headfirst into the tire tread.
 If George Washington’s head is visible, it’s a sign your tires might need to be replaced.

-Check the car battery.
 Winter weather conditions can put a strain on your car’s battery.
 Have a mechanic check the battery at the beginning of the winter season to make sure it’s in optimal condition.

-Mitigate road salt corrosion.
 Road salt lowers the freezing temperature of water to prevent ice from forming — but it can also leach into groundwater and corrode metal car components.
 To mitigate car corrosion, wax your vehicle’s exterior, keep your tires clean, and wash your car regularly.

-Test headlights and brake lights.
 Working headlights and brake lights are especially important during winter storms, when visibility is affected.
 Make sure that your headlights and brake lights are in working order, and fix them if they’re dim or broken.

 Shop for Car Insurance